Avanade/Beef/samples/MyEf.Hr/docs/Service-Bus-Subscribe.md

 ## Security domain

-A new _Security_ domain _should_ be implemented within a new >NET Solution, independent of the _Hr_ domain.
-It is conceivable that this new domain could contain its own APIs and data repository, etc.
+A new _Security_ domain _should_ be implemented within a new .NET Solution, independent of the _Hr_ domain.
+It is conceivable that this new domain could contain its own APIs and data repository, etc. Maybe even leverage _Beef_ ;-)

 However, for the purposes of this sample, a new domain will not be implemented.
-The requisite functionality will be developed within the existing `MyEf.Hr` solution, with a new `MyEf.Hr.Security` namespace for basic separation and simplicity. (_Disclaimer:_ obviously, this is not the recommended approach where implementing for proper).
+The requisite functionality will be developed within the existing `MyEf.Hr` solution, within a new `MyEf.Hr.Security` namespace for basic separation and simplicity. (_Disclaimer:_ obviously, this is not the recommended approach where implementing proper).

 <br/>

 ## Azure function

-It is intended that the _Security_ domain subscribing capabilities are also hosted in Azure, as such the architectural decision has been made to develop these leveraging an [Azure Function](https://learn.microsoft.com/en-us/azure/azure-functions/functions-overview).
+It is intended that the _Security_ domain subscribing capabilities are also hosted in Azure, as such the architectural decision has been made to develop leveraging an [Azure Function](https://learn.microsoft.com/en-us/azure/azure-functions/functions-overview).

 This will enable the subscriber function to essentially run in the background, and we will also be able to leverage the [Azure Service Bus trigger](https://learn.microsoft.com/en-us/azure/azure-functions/functions-bindings-service-bus-trigger) to invoke the requisite logic per event/message received.